-38. Acquisition of a Business
+37. Acquisition of a Subsidiary/a Business

-During the year ended 31 December 2019, the Group acquired a business which is principally engaged in the operation of natural gas and other related business in the PRC from 青島匯森石油天然氣有限公司 for a consideration of HK\$42,506,000.
-The primary reason for the below acquisition is for the expansion of the Group's business and to increase returns to its shareholders.
+During the year ended 31 December 2020, the Group acquired 45% interest in Changzhou Energy which is principally engaged in the operation of energy supply and other related business in the PRC from an independent third party for a consideration of HK\$15,309,000.
+Management considered that the Group has control over Changzhou Energy as the relevant activities such as the approval of the operation plan and budget, appointing, remunerating and terminating the key management personnel are approved by a simple majority of the board of directors and the Group is able to appoint more than half of the board of directors of Changzhou Energy.
+Accordingly, Changzhou Energy is accounted for as a subsidiary.
+The primary reason for the acquisition is for the expansion of the Group's business and to increase returns to its shareholders.